Otamiri River: Pollution

-Imo State Water and Sewerage Corporation has suggested that Otamiri River been the main source of potable water to Owerri, may dry up, if urgent care is not taken to stop the continued pollution of water.
-Also, the World Bank would start a project to provide safe water for Imo citizens by January 2020.
+Imo State Water & Sewerage Corporation (ISWSC) has suggested that Otamiri River — as a source of potable water to Owerri, and including tributary Nworie River, which is also used as a potable source by poor indigenes when the public water system fails — may suffer permanent damage if urgent care is not taken to remediate it and stop continued pollution and degradation.
+The World Bank began a project aiming to ensure safe water for Imo citizens by January 2020.